maukujnr/IP4/explanation.md

     - ReadWriteOnce  # Access mode for the PV
   persistentVolumeReclaimPolicy: Retain  # Reclaim policy for the PV
   hostPath:
-    path: /your/host/path  # Host path for the PV
+    path: /data/mongodb  # Host path for the PV.
+This should be used by the database statefulset if the volume section in the database statefulset defines a hostPath

   ```
 Please make sure to create the PV and PVC with appropriate settings on your own Kubernetes cluster.
 This will ensure your MongoDB data is stored persistently.